SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 | JCA administered object | java:/jms/Q/requests | The administered object resource referenced by EJB code to perform a JNDI lookup of a Solace javax.jms.Queue |
 | JCA administered object | java:/jms/Q/replies | The administered object resource referenced by EJB code to perform a JNDI lookup of a Solace javax.jms.Queue |

-### Step 1: Solace JMS provider Configuration
+### Step 1: Solace JMS Provider Configuration

-The following entities on the Solace message broker need to be configured at a minimum to enable JMS to send and receive messages within the JBoss Application Server.
+At a minimum, the following entities on the message broker need to be configured to enable JMS to send and receive messages within the JBoss Application Server.

-* A Message VPN, or virtual message broker, to scope the integration on the Solace message broker.
+* A Message VPN, or virtual message broker, to scope the integration on the message broker.
 * Client connectivity configurations like usernames and profiles
 * Guaranteed messaging endpoints for receiving and sending messages.
-* Appropriate JNDI mappings enabling JMS clients to connect to the Solace message broker configuration.
+* Appropriate JNDI mappings enabling JMS clients to connect to the message broker configuration.

 {% include_relative assets/solaceConfig.md %}